Editorial, Opinion

 In November, Massachusetts voters gave consent for the Commonwealth to continue its development of casinos.
 Now, the state is looking for ways to solve the issues that have plagued the gambling industry for years.

 The Boston Globe reported on Sunday that the Massachusetts Gaming Commission, through a partnership with the University of Massachusetts–Amherst, would be sponsoring two studies throughout the course of Massachusetts’ casino development.
-The first study, called the Social and Economic Impacts of Gambling in Massachusetts, will start before the first slot casino opens in Summer 2015 and will measure the Commonwealth’s attitude toward gambling and the gambling habits of residents.
+The first study, called the Social and Economic Impacts of Gambling in Massachusetts, will start before the first slot casino opens in Summer 2015 and will measure the Commonwealth’s attitude toward slot gambling and the gambling habits of residents.
 The same questions will be asked in 2018, once casinos have become established within the state.

 “We are doing this very large survey before any casinos become operational and then waiting,” principal investigator Rachel Volberg told the Globe.
 “We will go out into the field with an identical survey a year after all of the casinos have opened — which gives us a snapshot before and a snapshot after, on problem gambling prevalence and gambling participation.”